What is Cost-Benefit Principle?

 Example 1 – Forensic Accounting

 Let us consider an instance from the field of forensic accounting.
 Say an owner of a store finds out that their accountant has been fudging their books of accounts and pocketing the benefits.
 There is no way to find out how much in the past is this theft being traced back to.
-From various sources, the store owner determines the theft is dated back to around 2 years.
+From various sources, the store owner determines the theft is dated back to around two years.
 Thus, he hires the services of an accounting firm to research and produce a report with details of all instances of theft.

-The respective accounting firm reports 2 full years of theft and also traces certain transactions which are dated to as long as 5 years.
-There is a realization for the owner that the accountant would be unable to repay the stolen amount of money in the past 5 years but if sufficient evidence is available for 2 years, there can be the possibility to recover the same.
+The respective accounting firm reports two full years of theft and also traces certain transactions which are dated to as long as five years.
+There is a realization for the owner that the accountant would be unable to repay the stolen amount of money in the past five years.
+Still, if sufficient evidence is available for two years, there can be the possibility to recover the same.

 Therefore, the owner realized that the cost of the accounting firm unearthing the scam was not in proportion to the benefit.
-The owner will most likely not get repaid the stolen funds from the last two years and thus the services of the firm may not be useful prior to that time frame.
+The owner will most likely not get repaid the stolen funds from the last two years, and thus, the services of the firm may not be useful before that time frame.

 Example 2 – Internal Process

 We can analyze another example of Cost-Benefit Principle associated with the internal processes of a firm:

 Let’s say ABC Company issues its financial statements in March for its previous year.
-The statement highlights an error in the previous year’s statement estimated at around $250,000.
+The statement highlights an error in the last year’s statement estimated at around $250,000.
 The precise amount of error is not known and would approximately cost $60 mm for pinpointing the figure.
-The cost-benefit principle states that ABC co. need not to find the exact amount and approximation should be sufficient.
+The cost-benefit principle states that ABC co.
+Need not to find the exact amount, and approximation should be sufficient.
 In this case, a reasonable estimate shall be acceptable since the costs for precisely rectifying the error is very high than the benefits.
 As they are admitting to the error, it does put them in a safe position.

 Important Points to Note